cschladetsch/PyLocalEnsemble/Readme.md

 ### Chat

-Type a message and press **Enter** or click **Send**.
+Type a message and press **Enter** or **Send**.
 Alice responds in character.

 ### Image generation

-Type `/image` to generate an image based on the current conversation.
+Type `/image` to generate an image based on the current conversation history.

-You can add extra instructions after `/image` to override or extend the scene:
+Add instructions after `/image` to control the scene.
+Tokens starting with `no ` are routed to the **negative prompt**:

 ```
 /image
 /image holding a rose, candlelight, close up
-/image standing in a doorway, backlit, dramatic lighting
+/image standing in a doorway, backlit, no bra, no clothing
 ```

-The extra text is prepended to the generated prompt so Stable Diffusion weights it highest.
+The extra positive text is prepended to the SD prompt so Stable Diffusion weights it highest. `no X` tokens are added to the negative prompt alongside the base negatives from `alice.json`.

 ### Clear history